 Snuggles– snuggles is the vicious house cat.
 He is not as cuddly as his name suggests- he will scratch and bite whenever someone tries to pet him, so most days I ignore him.
 One time snuggles took a POOP in the shower!
 I opened the door and it smelled so bad and saw cat poop, and I freaked out.
 I was also scared the family would think I missed the squat toilet and took the poop in the shower by accident, so I made a big deal about how Snuggles did it.
 Snuggles is smart and knew he was in trouble, and knew by my HUGE smile that I was the one that told on him, so he took a swipe at me when I walked past him.

-Ma Man– she’s really cool and likes to go to KTV, though last time we went I was singing Rihanna all by myself and she just laughed at me the whole time… she recently broke up with her college boyfriend of less than one year, because he was ultimately more interested in men than women.
-I gave her the best advice my high school students gave me, which is “BE PATIENT, LOVE IS WAITING FOR YOU!
+Ma Man– she’s really cool and likes to go to KTV, though last time we went I was singing Rihanna all by myself and she just laughed at me the whole time… She’s newly single, so I gave her the best advice my high school students gave me, which is “BE PATIENT, LOVE IS WAITING FOR YOU!
 BE BRAVE!!”

 Anyway as a family We’ve done so many amazing things together- make dumplings by hand, go on bike rides, get stuffed crust pizza at Pizza Hut, have long talks about Donald Trump and Hillary over dinner, talk about Shu Qi and whether her lips are fake or not (apparently they are real), talk about Han dynasty history up to more recent events, etc. this week we started playing Sichuan Mahjong and I am OBSESSED!
 Cant get enough.